fernandopalafox/fernandopalafox.github.io/content/writing/truth.md

 Living in a lie may feel like a safer alternative, but only because you get to control the lies you lay around the truth.
 But the force of reality stands behind truth and no distraction, pleasure, or manipulation will ever stop nature.
 The more time you spend in bad relationships, avoiding responsibility or distracting yourself from uncomfortable emotions, the bigger the monster under the bed grows.
-And with it, the corresponding sacrifice you'll have to make when you face the monster.
+And with it grows the sacrifice you'll have to make when you face it.
 Let it grow too big, and it may just destroy you.

 Facing truth is easier if you surround yourself with good friends.